 When does marketing myopia strike in?

 Also, Hollywood just managed to escape the juggernaut of marketing myopia where it classified itself as a film industry, not as an entertainment industry.
 Hollywood rejected TV where it should have welcomed it.
 Today, TV is a bigger business than the movie business.
-But in the case of Hollywood, it was young writers, producers and directors with experience in television helped in the resurgence of Hollywood.
+But in the case of Hollywood, it was young writers, producers, and directors with experience in television that helped in the resurgence of Hollywood.

 Theodore Levitt said, there is nothing like a growth industry.
 There are only companies that are organized and operated to create and capitalize on opportunities.
 Industries that assume themselves as growth industries often end up stagnated followed by undetected decay.
 Four conditions may cause this cycle: